-1. STAP fully supports this project to build in-depth understanding of the shared water resources in the Bug and Neman river basins, and agrees that the attention to both groundwater and surface water is an innovative approach additional to the standard TDA/SAP methodology proposed.
-A few minor improvements to the project description at CEO endorsement stage would be helpful, as suggested below.

-2. It would be very helpful to include [expected] results of at least a few recently completed [ongoing] efforts/projects in the Baseline Scenario section to allow a better assessment of the importance and incremental value of the proposed activities in this project.

-3. It would be appreciated if a more precise definition of some of the outcomes could be provided.
+- 1. STAP fully supports this project to build in depth understanding of the shared water resources in the Bug and Neman river basins, and agrees that the attention to both groundwater and surface water is an innovative approach additional to the standard TDA/SAP methodology proposed.
+The STAP also welcomes the integration of environmental security concerns, and explicit attention to institutional strengthening to reduce conflict over transboundary resources.
+A few minor improvements to the project description at CEO endorsement stage would be helpful, as suggested below. - 2.
+It would be very helpful to include [expected] results of at least a few recently completed [or ongoing] efforts/projects in the Baseline Scenario section to allow better assessment of the importance and incremental value of the proposed activities in this project. - 3.
+It would be appreciated if a more precise definition of some of the outcomes could be provided.
 In general, the presentation of the Outcomes and Outputs in the Proposed Alternative Scenario is rather terse; a sentence or two explaining the content behind these generic statements would be useful.
 For example: Outcome 1.1 'countries recognize...', would be hard to measure.
 Is this assumed implicit in publication of a TDA anyway?